-- The ancestor's number in the k generation is used to constraint maximum ancestors number for the following generation k+1.
+- The ancestor's number is used to constraint maximum ancestors number for the following generation.

 - The problem was a model based on Markov chains.

 One of the many possible representation for the links between the ancestors

 - From a labeled binary tree, we removed as many nodes as indicated for our simulation.